fancunwei95/fancunwei95.github.io/_posts/2022-02-17-EM-Linear-Clusters.md

 This estimation is pretty good except that because the variance for the slope $1$ cluster is too large, the slope estimation is not that good.
 This effect is worse when we only have 30 percent of the data points are from that cluster.

+### Some Comments
+Althogh this works for this simple toy problem, it is not guaranteed to converge well on an arbitrary dataset.
+This heavily depends on the initialization.
+Also, this algorithm is not the only possible one.
+Here we use the $y$ distance to model the relation between points and the hidden lienar line.
+We could also use "point to line distance" to preserve the symmetry between $x$, $y$.
+If I have time in the future, will try for that model.